 Above page holds the list of all meteorological readings supported.
-The origin of these readings can be selected as either Modbus RTU based sensors, inverter communication, Modbus page 3 or by EClogic.
+The origin of these readings can be selected as either Modbus RTU based sensors, inverter communication or by Modbus page 3.

 Modbus RTU Sensors

 On the same submenu level the page for setting up Modbus RTU sensor communication is found.
 Clicking the up/down arrows will lead to it.